GregRos/declare-it/README.md

 - 🧼 A clean and legible API, with a dash of DevEx magic.

-- 📜 Legible and distinctive compile-time errors, including the test case that failed.
+- 📜 Human-readable compile-time errors!

 - 🪄 Keeps track of tests by registering them with your test framework!